Élisabeth Bruyère

-Élisabeth Bruyère or Bruguier (March 19, 1818 – April 5, 1876) was the founder of the Sisters of Charity of Bytown and opened the first hospital there and the first bilingual school in Ontario.
+Élisabeth Bruyère (or Bruguier) (March 19, 1818 – April 5, 1876) was the founder of the Sisters of Charity of Bytown and opened the first hospital there and the first bilingual school in Ontario.

 Biography

-She was born Élisabeth Bruguier in L'Assomption in Lower Canada in 1818.
+She was born as Élisabeth Bruguier in L'Assomption in Lower Canada in 1818.
 Daughter of Jean Baptiste Charles Bruguier (1763-1824) and Sophie Mercier.
 The Bruguier name was changed in 1824 when the family moved after the death of her father.